php-etl/documentation/content/core-concept/satellite/_index.en.md

 ---

-> A satellite is a microservice that can be executed as a cron job.
+A satellite is the program that will execute your data flows.
+Depending on the type it can be executed periodically or act as a microservice.
-> It can be deployed in any Docker infrastructure (including Kubernetes clusters) or in any operating system.
+It can be deployed in a various list of infrastructures types, including LAMP stacks and container-aware stacks.
+In the context of Gyroscops, a satellite can be a [Pipeline](#using-pipeline), a [Workflow](#using-workflow), an Action, an API Proxy or an HTTP hook

+> Those programs are called Satellites to reflect the fact taht they need to operate very close from the main application in order to enhance their data connectivity

 ![Satellite schema](satellite.svg)